 Our intent is to begin construction in 2022.
 The construction of the facility will cost approximately $231 million and generate approximately 2,300 jobs and millions of investments in local business support.
 It is our priority to work closely with the city of Salem, federal regulators and the entire community ahead of breaking ground to ensure we mitigate and minimize any disruptions associated with construction.

 The casino will be conveniently located off of I-5 on exit 258 in North Salem.
 The 180,000-foot facility will cost approximately $231 million to build and will be home to a 4-star hotel, restaurant and entertainment options and 2,000 gaming devices and 45 table games.

 The Confederated Tribes of Siletz Indians is a confederation of all the Tribes of western Oregon.
 In the 1800s Siletz ancestors were removed from their homelands and moved to the Siletz Reservation on the coast.
 Its Tribal headquarters is located in Siletz, Oregon and the Tribe has operated government offices in Salem, Portland, Eugene, Lincoln City and Siletz for over 40 years.

 From the locals who will work at the property, to the local businesses who benefit from having more visitors in town, an endeavor like this is an investment in Salem's future.
 This project is a unique opportunity to add thousands of living wage jobs, spur economic growth, bring world-class entertainment, uplift Tribal communities and capitalize on significant infrastructure modernizations.

-In addition, the project's unique profit-sharing and community-focused plans ensure that the State of Oregon, local governments like the City of Salem and all the nine federally recognized Tribes in Oregon benefit from the project.
-Please, listen to our community and say yes to this investment in Salem's future.
+In addition, the project’s unique profit-sharing and community-focused plans ensure that the State of Oregon, local governments like the City of Salem and other federally recognized Tribes in Oregon benefit from the project.
+Please, listen to our community and say yes to this investment in Salem’s future.